Caffe’ Milano & A Show At Fox Theater Downtown: A Perfect Night On The Town!

 Oldies, Goodies, & Low Expectations

-magnificent voice, going back to 1966 with his first hit record, Tell It Like It Is.
+Ms. Karen and Ms. Sue have delighted in Aaron Neville’s musical arrangements, poetic, storytelling lyrics, and that magnificent voice, going back to 1966 with his first hit record, Tell It Like It Is.
 (Are we really that old?)

 Ms. Karen & I went to see Aaron perform in Baltimore (MD) maybe 14 or 15 years ago, and he was terrific; a powerful, dynamic performance to say the very least.
 At the end, Aaron was still going strong and we were emotionally drained, but still wanting more.

 However, I know well the toll the years take on all of us and I thoroughly expected an abbreviated, less energetic performance now.
 After all, the man is 70-years-old.
 But I knew the women would still enjoy his music and that was my Christmas present to both.
 Great presents don’t have to come wrapped under the Christmas tree.